industrial-edge/notifier-getting-started/README.md

 - Warning: High energy consumption
 - Alert: Error within production

-In case of these events, notifications are generated and send to the mobile device with installed Notifier app.
+In case of these events, notifications are generated and send to a mobile device (iOS) with installed Notifier app.

 ## Requirements